PLAN YOUR TRIP

-Despite only 60% of business having a travel policy, 31% of business travellers don’t even comply with them.
-This may be due to 27% of business travellers saying that their company’s travel policy is poor and 52% of employees saying that their company’s travel policy only slightly aligns with their company culture.
+Despite only 60% of companies having a travel policy, 31% of travellers don’t even comply with them.
+This may be due to 27% of employees saying that their company’s travel policy is poor and 52% saying that their company’s travel policy only slightly aligns with their company culture.
 Business travellers may often book their accommodations out-of-the-policy for several reasons such as the location and the budget.

 2% of business travellers are concerned about delayed flights.

-41% of business travellers concerned about earning frequent flyer points.
+41% are concerned about earning frequent flyer points.

-27% of business travellers say that the most tiring aspects of business travel are the waiting time.
+27% of business travellers say that the most tiring aspects of travel are the waiting time.

-4% of business travellers worry about ease of passing through security.
+4% worry about the ease of passing through security.

 22% of travellers feel that the ride to and from the airport is tiring.

 Despite 83% of employees seeing business travel as a perk, there are some negatives involved with travelling for work.
-16% of business travellers find the early or late departures tiring, and 73.2% of business travellers are concerned about delayed flights.
+16% find the early or late departures tiring, and 73.2% are concerned about delayed flights.
 Although the option to have a direct flight is influential in the travel-making decision, only 25% of business travellers worry about having no direct flights.